Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-keyvault-certificates-server-side/README.md

     # Set the name for your Azure Key Vault to be created.
     export KEY_VAULT_NAME=

+   # Set the name for your certificate to be created.
+    export CERTIFICATE_NAME=

     # Set the name for your Service Principal to be created.
 It should be NULL if using managed identity. ====
     export SERVICE_PRINCIPAL_NAME=